Callstack-Labs/astro-react-tailwind-boilerplate/README.md

 # Astro React + Tailwindcss boilerplate

-Astro version:
+- ✅ Astro v5
-Tailwindcss version:
+- ✅ Tailwindcss v3.4
-React version:
+- ✅ React v19
+- ✅ TypeScript is implicitly supported by Astro

 ## How To Use This Boilerplate